mad-lab-fau/mad-gui/docs/plugin_importer.rst

             ### Set your importer's name as return value ###
             ### This name will show up in the dropdown.  ###
             ################################################
-            warnings.warn("The importer has no meaningful name yet.
+            warnings.warn("The importer has no meaningful name yet."
                           " Simply change the return string and remove this warning.") return "My Importer"